Table of Contents

 Did You Know?

 Cooking oils go rancid if not stored the right way in the right place.
-Exposure to oxygen breaks down the peroxides in oils, which leads to an awkward smell and a bad taste.
+Exposure to oxygen breaks down the peroxides in oils, which leads to an awkward smell and a sour taste.
 This also generates more free radicals over time, damaging cells and causing cancer.
 Hence, you should wrap your cooking oil bottles in aluminum foils and store them in a cool, dry place.

 Also Read – Opt For These Oils To Darken Your Hair Naturally (With DIY Recipes)